joelmuraguri/Ktor-Android-Client/ReadME.md

 # 🔥🔨

-The main aim for developing this project was to learn on know how to implement ktor android client.
+The main aim for developing this project was to learn on  how to implement ktor android client.
 This is my implementation of the library.

 ##